Skip to main content

 3

-osmosis eval run configs/eval/<name>.toml --limit 1 --fresh
+osmosis eval submit configs/eval/<name>.toml

 4

-Debug until the eval is clean
+Debug until the evaluation run is clean

 5

-Prepare training
+Prepare a training run

-Once the rollout is validated, let the agent inspect the training config and run submit-time preflight.
+Once the rollout is validated, let the agent inspect the training run config and run submit-time preflight.
 Submit only when you are ready to start a platform training run.

 Workspace Skills